As an enormous credit card rewards enthusiast, I believe Chase Ultimate Rewards is the best rewards program there is. Period.

-While the Chase Freedom® Unlimited Card doesn’t let you earn points for the Chase Ultimate Rewards program, you can turn your points into Chase Ultimate Rewards if you carry one of the other cards on this list.
-With this card, you’ll earn an unlimited 1.5x points on all your purchases.
+With the Chase Freedom Unlimited Card, you will earn Ultimate Rewards points.
+However, those points do not transfer to partner loyalty programs unless you carry one of the premium rewards cards on this list.
+Still, you’ll earn an unlimited 1.5x points on all your purchases.
 You’ll also earn a $150 signup bonus for spending just $500 in the first three months.
 Best of all, this card comes with no annual fee.

 The Chase Freedom® offers a nice set of perks – and all without an annual fee.
-Like the Unlimited card, however, you don’t actually earn Ultimate Rewards points with this program.
-You can earn points with this card and pool them for superior travel options as long as you have the Ink Business, Preferred, or Reserve card, however.
+Like the Unlimited card, however, you can not transfer those points to partner loyalty programs unless you also have the Ink Business Preferred®, Sapphire Preferred®, or Sapphire Reserve® card.
 Once you sign up for this card, you can expect to earn 1 points per $1 spent on all purchases and 5 points per $1 spent on your first $1,500 spent in categories that rotate every quarter.

 How to Redeem Chase Ultimate Rewards

 Part of the reason Chase Ultimate Rewards points are so lucrative is because they are so versatile.
 Depending on your travel needs and goals, you can easily find a way to use your points that meets needs.
 Here are three ways you can (and should) consider using your Chase Ultimate Rewards points for travel:

 If you choose to redeem your points for cash value, you’ll receive a value of one cent per point.
 As an example, the signup bonus on the Chase Sapphire Preferred card, which now sits at 50,000 points after you spend $4,000 on your card within 90 days, is worth $500 in cash.
 When you redeem your points this way, you can book any type of travel you want (or use your cash back for anything else).